JeremyWhiteDev/Moxie/README.md

 4. Update the `.env.local` file with the Firebase API keys created in the previous step.
 5. Make sure that Node.js and npm are installed on your machine. <a href="https://docs.npmjs.com/downloading-and-installing-node-js-and-npm">Click here for installation.</a>
-6. Run the following command in the terminal from the `mooch-client` directory:
+6. Run the following command in the terminal from the `Moxie-Client` directory:

 ```
 npm install
 ```

-7. Open your SQL Server and copy/paste the SQL script located in `Mooch-Lightning/Data` Directory
+7. Open your SQL Server and copy the SQL script located in `MoxieApi/Database` Directory
 8. Paste the script into your SQL client and run.
-This will create the database and schema, and create some seed data as well
+This will create the database and schema

-9.In Visual Studio, open the `Mooch-Lighting.sln`
+9.In Visual Studio, open the `MoxieApi.sln`
 10. Right click on the `Dependencies` folder and select `Reload`
-11. Right click on the`Mooch-Lightning` project in the Solution Explorer and select `Manage User Secrets`
+11. Right click on the `MoxieApi` project in the Solution Explorer and select `Manage User Secrets`
-12. Fill in the following JSON data, including the location of your database server and the firebase config data.
+12. Fill in the following JSON data, with the location of your database server.

 ```
 {
   "ConnectionStrings": {
     "DefaultConnection": "server=<YourLocalSQLServerDatabaseConnection>;integrated security=true;Trust Server Certificate=true"
   },
-  "FirebaseProjectId": "mooch-lightning",
-  "FirebaseConfig": {
-    "apiKey": "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX",
-    "authDomain": "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX",
-    "projectId": "XXXXXXXXXX",
-    "storageBucket": "XXXXXXXXXX",
-    "messagingSenderId": "XXXXXXXXXX",
-    "appId": "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
 }
-}
 ```
 13. Run the Backend from Visual Studio
-14. Run the Frontend by navigating to the `mooch-client` folder and running `npm start`
+14. Run the Frontend by navigating to the `Moxie-Client` folder and running `npm run dev`
 15. The frontend should start on `http://localhost:3000/`

 16. Enjoy the App!